Previous dayMarch 30, 2026Next day

 8.6 km---✓ ReviewedUSGS →

-On March 30, 2026, worldwide seismic activity registered a magnitude 2.9 earthquake 23 km WNW of Mentone, Texas at 23:38 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 3.7 earthquake that occurred about 22 hours earlier.
-At a depth of 8.6 km, the event was shallow crustal.
-Geolocation places the event at 31.758°N, -103.837°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 2.9 earthquake 23 km WNW of Mentone, Texas at 23:38 UTC on March 30, 2026.
+It arrived roughly 22 hours after a larger magnitude 3.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
+This was a shallow crustal earthquake, focused at 8.6 km depth.
+The epicenter is at 31.758°, -103.837°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30